Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/unit-testing-queries.md

 In this part I'm going to show you how to write Unit tests for your functions.
 In theory We should've done this first, however, I wanted the GraphQL bits to go down first before we nailing down the unit tests.

-in the tests folder create a file called getAllListings.test.js and add the following:
+In the `tests` folder create a file called `getAllListings.test.js` and add the following:

 ```javascript
 import { getAllListings, getAListing } from "../src/resolvers/query";